SEED Lab Members

 Maitri Jain

-Maitri Jain is a second-year doctoral student in the Clinical Psychology program at EMU.
+Maitri is a third-year doctoral student in the Clinical Psychology program at EMU.
 She graduated with a BA in Psychology Honours from India (2020), following which she completed a Masters in Clinical Psychology from Columbia University in 2022.
-Her research interests lie in understanding the effects of early adversities on children's socio-emotional development, executive functioning, and brain development, parent-child relationships, and resilience factors for children exposed to early adversities.
-Maitri has prior experience working with orphaned and institutionalized children in India, and in developmental affective neuroscience and cognitive development at Columbia University.
+Her research interests lie in understanding the effects of early adversities on children's socio-emotional development, parent-child relationships, psychobiology of stress, and resilience factors for children exposed to early adversities.
+Maitri has prior experience working with orphaned and institutionalized children in India, and in developmental affective neuroscience and cognitive development.

 Emaan Ali